SRvSaha/CoWinVaccineSlotFinder/README.md

 #### PRO TIP

-> *When the Captcha pops up in the process of booking, you can start typing it immediately as the app would remain ready to accept your input.
-Once captcha is entered, press Tab to go to the Submit Button and then press Enter to submit.
-This way, it is faster than operating via Mouse, as every second matters!*
+> *When the Captcha pops up in the process of booking, first time you need to use your mouse to click on the Popup, then you can start typing it immediately as the app would remain ready to accept your input.
+Once captcha is entered, then press Enter to submit.
+This way, it is faster than operating via Mouse, as every second matters!
+In case, you are unable to get your booking successful in first try, when subsequent captch pops up, you will NOT need to use your mouse and click on Popup, you can right away start trying the captcha characters and press Enter!
+Boom, it'll work*

 Enjoy and feel free to Star the Repo, if it could help you in any way!
 Also, feel free to share screenshot (after hiding personal information) as a New Pull Request in the /data/ folder in case you could successfully book through the App.
 Also share your feedback through issues or just comment/share/like in the associated [LinkedIn Post](https://www.linkedin.com/feed/update/urn:li:activity:6796093424492720128/).
 That'll be used as References/Testimonials in the Application and will increase the credibility of the App